BlueBrain/Search/README.md

 #### Pasted document content

-This is also possible to extract structured information from the pasted content of a document.
+It is also possible to extract structured information from the pasted content of a document.
 To switch to this mode, you could just click on the tab named `Mine Text`.
 Then, you could launch the extraction by just clicking on the blue button named `Mine This Text!`.
 You could also enter the content